 “I think performance-per-Watt, in my mind, sets a topline ASP [average selling price] we can charge, and the performance-per-area, or per-dollar, sets a bottom line as our cost.
 So we need to continue to improve our performance-per-dollar or per-area and push out our performance-per-Watt.
 That would give our business guys much more room to improve margins – that’s what I’m set out to do.”

 Wang’s comments definitely indicate a wish to make Navi competitive on price/performance – as was the focus with Polaris back when it first launched.

-Just how much of this 7nm node performance AMD will be able to draw out of the GCN architecture is not yet known, but even if very little were to change in the design, we can still expect a considerable bump in performance.
+Just how much of TSMC’s 7nm node performance AMD will be able to draw out of the GCN architecture is not yet known.
+Despite the natural enhancements of the node, the performance will still largely come down to AMD’s own ingrained enhancements within the architecture.

 “With the Vega 7nm we packed more and more stuff,” Wang told us at Computex, “and the power looks fantastic.
 Definitely a lot lower than the current Vega.
 That’s no magic, just the geometry scaling.”